R-parity violation and 8 TeV four-jet events at the LHC: Introduction

 Most of the studies of low energy supersymmetry have been done within the context of the conservation of R-Parity, under which all SM particles (including the second Higgs doublet) are even, while all the supersymmetric partners are odd.
 The presence of R-Parity suppresses proton decay and ensures that the lightest supersymmetry particle is stable, being therefore a possible Dark Matter (DM) candidate.
 However, R-Parity is not necessary to remove the proton instability.
 It is enough to suppress either the lepton-number or the baryon-number R-Parity operators.
 This is due to the fact that the proton is a fermion and the lightest baryon, and the only other known fermions lighter than the proton are leptons.
 Therefore, any fermion number preserving proton decay channel must violate both baryon and lepton number.
 This conclusion can only be avoided in the presence of extra light fermions, like a light gravitino, something we will not consider in this work.
 Moreover, although the inclusion of a light supersymmetric particle as DM is an attractive feature, there are many more DM candidates that may play this role~(see, for example, Ref.~\cite{Bertone:2016nfn}).

 R-Parity violation (RPV)~\cite{Dreiner:1997uz,Barbier:2004ez}, on the other hand, allows an easier interpretation of collider events that include no missing energy and many jets or leptons in the final state.
-In that direction, Wagner's rule states that any collider anomaly, no matter how rare it is, can be explained by supersymmetry once RPV is allowed~\footnote{ Skeptics have argued that a corollary of that rule is that any signature that demands RPV to be explained is either an experimental error or a statistical fluctuation and will soon go away.
-As a four-jet example at LEP, they quote Refs.~\cite{ALEPH:1996uzp,Carena:1996xu,ALEPH:1997pzp}.
-We believe this to be based on circumstantial evidence and not to be true.}.
-So far, Wagner's rule has proved to be fulfilled, but a counter-example would be enough to invalidate it.

 In this context, recently, the CMS collaboration at the LHC has detected two four-jet events with a very large invariant mass, of order 8 TeV.
 These four jet events are built up by two di-jet events, each having an invariant mass of about 2~TeV~\cite{CMS:2022usq, CMS:2025hpa}.
-These events are very rare, and can be interpreted in terms of a heavy 8~TeV resonance decaying into two 2~TeV ones~\cite{Dobrescu:2024mdl}.
-Due to the large invariant mass, the heavy resonance must be produced by the collision of two valence quarks~\footnote{For a similar anomaly, at lower mass scales, see Ref.~\cite{Crivellin:2022nms}}.
+These events are very rare, and can be interpreted in terms of a heavy 8~TeV resonance decaying into two 2~TeV ones.
+Such four-jet signal can be interpreted in the context of diquark models as done in ~\cite{Dobrescu:2018psr,Dobrescu:2019nys,Dobrescu:2024mdl, Duminica:2025lte}.
+In particular, the model of Ref.~\cite{Dobrescu:2018psr} was later used in the CMS analysis \cite{CMS:2022usq, CMS:2025hpa}.
+Due to the large invariant mass, the heavy resonance must be produced by the collision of two valence quarks~\footnote{For a similar anomaly, at lower mass scales, see Ref.~\cite{Crivellin:2022nms, Dobrescu:2024mdl}}.
 We propose to interpret it in terms of a single R-Parity violating coupling $\lambda_{11k}$, with

 where $W_{RP}$ is the R-Parity violating superpotential, the subscripts denote generations, the Greek indices are associated with color, a summation over indices is understood, and $U,D$ are the up and down conjugate right-handed quark superfields, respectively.
 The couplings $\lambda^{''}_{11k}=-\lambda^{''}_{1k1}$ are constrained by neutron ($n$) oscillations and dinucleon decays.
 We shall discuss these constraints later.
 Other flavor constraints, such as tree-level B meson decays and one-loop meson oscillations, require multiple RPV couplings to be sizable \cite{Giudice:2011ak} and are therefore not relevant for our scenario.